• Skip to primary navigation

 Blueberry Crumb Cake

-Moist and fluffy blueberry cake topped with a crunchy crumb topping.
+Moist and fluffy sour cream cake with fresh blueberries, topped with a crunchy cinnamon crumb topping.
+This simple cake is perfect for snacking or brunch events.

 Blueberry Crumb Cake